acplaza/acplaza/README.md

 Returns a PNG render of the specified layer.
 - /designs/:creator-id Lists the designs posted by the given creator ID.
 Query parameters:
   - pro: true/false. whether to list the creator's Pro designs only.
 If false only normal designs will be listed.
-  - offset: 0-80.
-What offset to use.
-  - For now, the limit is hardcoded to 40 to emulate a Switch and reduce ban risk.
-Later this restriction may be lifted.
-  - The offset is also rounded down to the nearest Cmultiple of 40 for the same reason.
-  - Pass offset=40 to get the next page, or offset=80 to get page 3.
-There is no page 4.

 ## Setup